 From Your Android Phone to Google Contacts

-When you create a new contact on your Android phone, it actually asks you in which account you want to save this contact.
-Between the options, you'll see all the email addresses associated with your account.
+When you create a new contact on your Android phone, it asks you in which account you want to save this contact.
+Select the email addresses associated with your account.

 After ensuring that your Google contacts and your phone address book are connected, you might want to consider other processes to enrich and optimize your phone contacts: